 We offer divorce counseling for toddlers, young adults, and all ages in between.
-If you’re looking for a child therapist for divorce counseling in Manhattan near the Upper West Side, we offer a convenient location on 79th Street, near the American Museum of Natural History.
+If you’re looking for a child therapist for divorce counseling in Manhattan near the Upper West Side, we offer a convenient location on West 74th Street, near the American Museum of Natural History and many trains and bus lines.
 Contact us today for a free 10-minute phone consultation so we can discuss your child’s needs.
-One of our child psychologists specializing in divorce can answer any questions you may have about our treatment center.
+One of our child therapists specializing in divorce can answer any questions you may have about our treatment center.

 We offer individual therapy for grade school students, teens, and young adults.
 We also offer youth therapy groups to help your child acquire important social skills and parental counselling to teach you how to discuss divorce with your child.